boundrates/.github/profile/README.md

 We are an enthusiastic team and have raised a +$17mm seed in 2021 from investors behind companies like Wise (formerly TransferWise), Klarna, N26, Stash, Xero.

-We’re looking for a Sr. Backend Engineer to join our team at Bound.
-This is a great opportunity for anyone interested in joining an early stage startup, or for engineers who love working on greenfield projects.
-As one of the first 10 engineers on the team, you’ll have the chance to have a huge impact on the product, the engineering culture and the entire company as we grow!

-We're fully remote (within EU & UK), but have offices in London (with an office dog/vacuum cleaner named Brooklyn) and Sofia.
-Compensation is between 70,000 and 100,000 GBP plus equity.

 Learn more about why Bound was started  [here](https://medium.com/@dan_from_bound/death-taxes-and-losing-on-fx-2aea734c3b9d)!